deohs/coders/demos/models/bootstrapping/chicago_pollution.md

 ## Run the models

-Run all models and extract the results.
+Run all models and extract the results into a list of lists of dataframes.

 ```r